markbirss/SeniorResearchRadios/README.md

 This library meshed Raspberry Pi's with various sensors which combine to allow individual nodes to alert drivers of a crash.

 ## Required Repos and Libraries
 The packaging of this repo right now is uncertain.
 These are the libraries used in making this project run.
-Thanks Adafruit!
+Thanks Adafruit and Brendan Doherty!

 ```bash
 sudo pip3 install circuitpython-nrf24l01